Pepsit0/Pepsit0/README.md

 ###

-<h3 align="left">I am a third-year Computer Science student.
+<h3 align="left">I am final-year Computer Science student.
 During high school, I majored in math and English and now have knowledge of programming languages such as C#, JavaScript, HTML, CSS, BOOTSTRAP, and SQL databases.
 When I am not studying, I enjoy discovering new things expanding my knowledge, and also trying new things.
 I am strongly motivated to achieve all of my goals.
 You can check out some of my projects and follow my journey as a young Software Engineer. 👨🏻‍🎓<br><br>I hope you are having a nice day!<br><br>Thank you for visiting! 😇</h3>

 ###